xAirx/ReactNative-RestaurantAppProject/README.md

       Admin Panel Frontend structure - done

-       Admin  / able to be able to GET all the registered users' information from the database -done
+       Admin  / able to be able to GET all the registered users' information from the database - FRONTEND done

-       Admin  / able to upload files, such as images when creating new dishes. -done
+       Admin  / able to upload files, such as images when creating new dishes. - FRONTEND done

-       Admin  / ableadmin to flag dishes as promoted or not. -done
+       Admin  / ableadmin to flag dishes as promoted or not. - FRONTEND done

-       Admin  / able admin to flag leaders as promoted -done
+       Admin  / able admin to flag leaders as promoted - FRONTEND done

          Todo: